CalyxOS/calyxos.org/pages/features/microg/index.md

 ---
-title: Goodbye, Google
+title: microG - Great App compatibility
+nav_title: microG
+description: With CalyxOS, Google Services are not running in the background, continually uploading your data and location to the the Google servers.
+toc: true
 ---

-With CalyxOS, Google is not running in the background, continually uploading your data and location to the the Google servers.

 ## How Android Usually Works